Missouri Valley / Heart Of America

 Wheelchair tennis players from across the country will hit the courts at this annual Level 4 tournament that features both singles and doubles play.
 Volunteers are needed for the junior clinic and tournament desk, while greeters and ball people are needed as well.
 To sign up to volunteer for the available time slots, click here.

-The Heartland Wheelchair Classic kicks off Friday night with a party for players and volunteers to mix and mingle over refreshments.
+The Heartland Wheelchair Classic kicks off Friday night with a tennis clinic and social for players and volunteers to have a catered dinner together.
+To sign up for the Friday night social at Northland Racquet Club, click here.

 Then, the competition begins.
 Four coed draws for singles and doubles are open for registration this year, promising exciting matches from players of diverse skill levels.